Bren12/Advanced-Algorithms/README.md

 ### 📁 ActInt1

-Folder that contains the source code that was used and developed for the project that involves string handling.
+Folder containing the source code that was used and developed to model and identify compromised data streams, which involves string handling.

 ### 📁 ActInt2

-Folder that contains the source code that was used and developed for the project that consists of graph management.
+Folder containing the source code that was used and developed to meet the high demand for Internet Service Providers (ISPs), which consists of graph management.